 Belize City, BZE (Philip Goldson International Airport)

-Each day of this tour is more extraordinary than the last—you better Belize it…
+Each day of this tour is more extraordinary than the last, OMG moments and happy squeals are guaranteed.

-Drink up your tropical fruit smoothie because we’ve got a water taxi to catch, we’ll be heading over to the tropical island of Caye Caulker where a no shirts, no shoes, no problem rule governs the island—vegan sandals optional!
+After a relaxed breakfast, we’ll head back to Belize City to take a water taxi to the small Caribbean island of Caye Caulker where a no shirts, no shoes, no problem rule governs the island—vegan sandals optional!

 The Shark and Ray Alley is another of our stops within the Hol Chan Marine Reserve, this spot is known as the shark and stingray city of Belize!
 You’ll get the opportunity to swim with the harmless Nurse Sharks and Southern Stingrays, this is a spot not to be missed.

 The Coral Gardens are two and a half miles southwest of Shark and Ray Alley and due to extraordinary clear water you’ll be able to see the rainbow-like hues of the coral below, it’s an extremely special place.

 Last but not least, our sailboat ride home; this journey takes around an hour and a quarter and it’s at the best time of the day just before sunset.
 Corn tortilla chips and salsa, rum or fruit cocktails make it a magical end to one of the highlights of this trip.

 After a farewell breakfast, this trip finishes with a transfer back to Belize City Airport (or hotel).

 Time to leave and head home after an amazing week but this is not the end of your journey, there’s so much more to see in Central America that maybe you’ll join a vegan adventure in Guatemala next!

 Effective March 1, 2022, fully vaccinated travellers no longer require a negative test but must show proof of vaccination for entry into Belize’s airport, negative PCR result taken within 72 hours of arrival or a negative Antigen Rapid test taken within 48 hours of arrival.